-A Unary Cipher with Advantages over the Vernam Cipher VERNAM IS SHORTER BUT THE UNARY HIDES PATTERN OF USAGE Gideon Samid Gideon@BitMint.com Keywords: Vernam cipher, unary encoding, transposition, mathematical secrecy, trans-Vernam ciphers.
-Regular Research Paper Abstract: Vernam cipher offers mathematical security because every possible message of same length as the encrypted message can be decrypted from the given ciphertext.
-This irreducible equivocation is the basis of the celebrated Vernam's One Time Pad cipher.
-A comparable equivocation can be achieved by first encoding a message in a smart unary way where bit identity carries no content information.
-Instead, content is expressed by bit count, using bit identities only to mark where one countable string begins and another ends.
-The resultant encoded expression, albeit, larger, undergoes a single round of transposition.
-It turns out that the thoroughly transposed bits can be reassembled to construct any content that can be originally expressed in a bit string of some finite size.
-This includes the full range of bit size up to an arbitrary limit.
-By transposing n bits, with a key in the form of a single positive integer, k, of a limited range, one can include the key for the next message in the present message, and maintain a limited but persistent level of equivocation.
-A repeat use of the same transposition key will deteriorate the initial mathematical secrecy, but the rate of deterioration is subject to user's control.
-This Transposition Encoding Unary cipher may be positioned as a Vernam alternative, also serving as a mathematical secrecy reference to computationally secure ciphers.
-I. INTRODUCTION Transposition is arguably the most basic cryptographic primitive, it requires no alphabet, and its complexity is super-exponential.
+A Unary Cipher with Advantages over the Vernam Cipher

+VERNAM IS SHORTER BUT THE UNARY HIDES PATTERN OF USAGE

+Gideon Samid

+Gideon@BitMint.com

+Keywords: Vernam cipher, unary encoding, transposition, mathematical secrecy, trans-Vernam ciphers.

+Regular Research Paper

+Abstract: All mainstay ciphers share an underemphasized vulnerability: their ciphertext commits to its generating plaintext.
+This means that fast enough computers will cryptanalyze them, and so will an attacker smarter than their designers.
+By contrast, the Vernam One-Time-Pad cipher is free from these vulnerabilities, which is why it is the cipher of choice against such perceived threats.
+Alas, Vernam key management is very exacting and cumbersome, and it is also plagued by a serious authentication vulnerability.
+It is therefore of some interest to use a cipher that shares the mathematical secrecy delivered by Vernam, while overcoming its weaknesses.
+Such is the here proposed unary cipher.
+It uses the fundamental aspect of Vernam -- a very large key, and takes it even further -- an even larger key space.
+As a result the unary cipher exhibits good resilience to re-use of the same key (no resilience with Vernam), and it is also immunized to the Vernam authentication flaw.
+The unary cipher re-writes the plaintext in a unary alphabet, allows it to be mixed with contents-free bits, and then it transposes the resultant plaintext.
+Since it is possible to build the plaintext out of contents-free bits only, then use of the unary cipher successfully hides usage pattern.
+It is shown that the transposed message can be reverse-transposed to every plaintext up to a certain size.
+This plaintext variety is the same principle Vernam relies on to deliver its mathematical security.
+The unary cipher offers a disadvantage in the form of a larger ciphertext compared to Vernam, and so its practical use will have to be carefully evaluated.

+I. INTRODUCTION

+Transposition is arguably the most basic cryptographic primitive, it requires no alphabet, and its complexity is super-exponential.
 It lends itself to very efficient execution in hardware, which explains its popularity in most common cryptographic protocols.
 Herewith we investigate the premise that it may be a sufficient operation for purpose of security.
 We present Transposition Encryption Unary Alphabet Method, a cipher based on one round of transposition for generating secrecy.
 This Unary cipher is based on randomized at-will encoding of the plaintext so that its transposition will generate any desired measure of security.

-A bit string b comprised of t bits, can be encoded in a format b^ through a string b_v comprised of v+1 bits of identity "0" where v is the binary value interpretation of b, associated with a string b_r , of r+1 bits of identity "0", where r represents the count of leading zeros in b.
+A bit string b comprised of t bits, can be encoded in a format b through a string b_v comprised of v+1 bits of identity "0" where v is the binary value interpretation of b, associated with a string b_r , of r+1 bits of identity "0", where r represents the count of leading zeros in b.

 Illustration: let b = 0001011.
 We write v = 11, r=3, and hence:

-$$b^$$

-: $\{b_v, b_r\} = \{v+1 \text{ "0"s, } r+1 \text{ "0"}\} = \{000\ 000\ 000\ 000,\ 0000\}$
+b: $\{b_v, b_r\} = \{v+1 "0"s, r+1 "0"\} = \{000 000 000 000, 0000\}$

 There is clear bijection between b and b.